Hanno1/JavaServer/README.txt

 after this i checked for a password and if the password was wrong the client didnt get access.
 But this resulted in a null pointer exception since the client had no chatroom.
 After some experimentation i solved this too.

-This is my first real project so sorry for bad english and commenting in the files.
+This is my first real project so sorry for bad english as well as bad commenting in the files.